 Blue House — Wan Chai

 This one is a standout on our list — quite literally — for its striking blue colour that makes it distinctive from most of the other neutral-hued buildings in the area.
-The current building, which came up in 1922, was originally the site of a two-storey Wah To Hospital built in 1870.
+The current building, which came up in 1922, was originally the site of a two-storey Wah To Hospital built in the late 19th century.
 It is now a residential complex with 20 apartments connected to two other heritage buildings on Stone Nullah Lane: Yellow House and Orange House.

 Murray House — Stanley